Metaform/edc-protocols/model/negotiation/contract.negotiation.protocol.md

 ![](./contract.negotiation.state.machine.png)

+Transition marked with `C` indicate a message sent by the consumer, transitions marked with `P` indicate a provider message.
 Terminal states are final; the state machine may not transition to another state.

 ## Message Types